Ever wonder what types of yeast are the best for your baking? We dig into the four most common types, and how to use them with your own recipes.

 - Soften with warm water

 This yeast stays active longer, and it activates faster than dried yeasts.
-The conversion is difficult, so you'll need to make sure that you're using a recipe that calls for a fresh yeast, or convert it yourself.
+The conversion is difficult, so you'll need to make sure that you're using a recipe that calls for fresh yeast, or convert it yourself.

 3. Instant Yeast